5. TMNT: Mutants in Manhattan (Platinum Games, Playstation 3/Playstation 4/Xbox 360/XBox One/PC)

 First, let me say that I never bought into the hype about the game or paid attention to it at all during its development, so I had no unfulfilled developer promises to be let down by or even really much of a frame of reference for what to expect from its gameplay.
 That said, at a first impression, No Man's Sky certainly has a lot of good things going for it - randomly generated planets with densely detailed environments, intuitive and fluid controls both on foot and in ships, a gorgeous visual style and a lot of content to explore with a plethora of upgrades and unlockable items.
 But without a decent motivating factor for the player, I really just have to ask "why should I keep playing once the initial novelty wears off"?
 The exploration aspect is fun for a time, but the worlds begin to feel very samey after a while, and the very limited inventory and sheer sparsity of some resources needed to create essential upgrades and recharge your suit (which seems to burn through batteries every 90 seconds or so) soon makes for a very frustrating experience full of unavoidable deaths.
 The game also presents what would appear to be an interesting narrative... but forces you to agonizingly uncover it one word at a time through finding monoliths and "knowledge stones" scattered randomly across worlds, which is just about the worst way I can think of to add "intrigue" and "mystery" to a game.
 Because, again, it just gets frustrating and more than a little boring when you've unlocked 150+ words and half the text you see is still gibberish.
 I sunk a solid 30 hours into No Man's Sky hoping for something to make it worthwhile, but it just felt much more like drawn-out busywork than the grand adventure the developers seemingly intended it to be.

 Note from the future: I tried the game again in 2020, and the game is a much better experience after a number of subsequent patches and upgrades.
-There are now harder difficulty modes, story beats, the ability to build you own bases, raise animals, craft upgrades for your suit, multitool and ship, and even reshape the terrain on planets you've inhabited, and a proper multiplayer mode among numerous others.
-Granted, I would have much preferred they pushed the game back and included that stuff in the first place instead of releasing it in a threadbare state with a promise to "fix it later", but at least all of these updates are free.
-So if you wrote it off before, give it another try now; I think you'll have a lot more fun with it.
+There are now multiple games modes, many more story beats, the ability to build you own bases, raise animals, craft upgrades for your suit, multitool and ship, reshape the terrain on planets you've inhabited, and a proper multiplayer mode among numerous others.
+Granted, I would have much preferred they pushed the game back and included that stuff in the first place instead of releasing it in a threadbare state with a promise to "fix it later", but at least all of these updates are free, and there's no microtransactions or other dumb bullshit either (COUGHEliteDangerous).
+So if you wrote off No Man's Sky before, give it another try now; I think you'll have a lot more fun with it.

 3. Metroid Prime: Federation Force (Next Level Games, Nintendo 3DS)